 Unfortunately, when I joined the Jersey Village City Council, our police officers and command staff in the fire department were some of the lowest paid in the region.
 While our police and fire personnel are quite dedicated and awaited long promised raises, they never came.
 During the budget workshops for the 2017-2018 city budget, I joined my colleagues on city council to approve inclusion of funds for across the board raises for our dedicated emergency personnel.
 They will now receive pay that is comparable to their colleagues in surrounding communities.
 This should significantly reduce turnover and allow us to continue to attract excellent law enforcement and fire department command staff to our city in the future.

 Funding for Crime Control

 In addition to my service on city council, I am also a director on the board of the Jersey Village Crime Control and Prevention District.
-This entity, funded by a 1/2 cent sales tax, provided the city with over $1.5 million in funding for equipment and additional police officers for the Jersey Village Police Department in calendar year 2017.
+This entity, funded by a 1/2 cent sales tax, provided the city with over $2 million in funding for equipment and additional police officers for the Jersey Village Police Department in calendar year 2019.
 It is funded through a 1/2 cent sales tax.
 This is a 33% increase in revenues from the fund from when I joined city council in 2017.

-One of my priorities on city council is to increase economic development in Jersey Village so that we continue to have ample resources from our police department without the need for any increase in property tax rates.
+One of my key priorities on city council is to continue our focus on economic development in Jersey Village in order to provide even more resources to our police department without the need for any increase in property tax rates.